RVVandana/bluemix-automated-toll-booth/README.md

 	table_name = Table name is set to VEHICLE_INFO
 	table_name = Table name is set to TOLL_DATA

-Step 2 - Open the manifest file (manifest.yml link) and update the following entries
+Step 2 - Open the [manifest file](toll_server/manifest.yml) and update the following entries

 	applications:
         		- name : <name of the application on server>